 How China Plans to Undermine India Using Kashmir

 That is right.
-The Karakoram Highway and thereby CPEC runs right through the heart of Pakistan Occupied Kashmir!
-In other more devastatingly eye-opening words, Pakistan is physically connected to China right through Kashmir, and thereby through India!
+The Karakoram Highway and thereby the CPEC runs right through the heart of Pakistan Occupied Kashmir!
+In other more devastatingly eye-opening words, Pakistan is physically connected to China right through Kashmir, and thereby through India, and otherwise, do not share a boundary!
 So, the success of the CPEC, all of China's grand strategic designs in the Indian Ocean, expanding its economy beyond the saturated Eastern seaboard and so on all squarely depend on the Karakoram highway, the existence of which in turn squarely depends on POK continuing to be occupied by Pakistan.
-If India were to take back POK we would in all possibility squeeze the KKH shut, and all of China's ambitious plans would go poof!
+If India were to take back POK we would in all possibility squeeze the KKH shut, and all of China's ambitious plans would go, poof!
 No more CPEC or strategic advantage or even a China-Pakistan border!
-In addition, we would gain legitimacy at our claim of Aksai Chin (Chinese occupied Kashmir) and our direct border with Afghanistan, both of which will seriously dent Chinese ambitions in Central Asia.
+In addition, India would gain legitimacy at its claim of Aksai Chin (Chinese occupied Kashmir) and its direct border with Afghanistan, both of which will seriously dent Chinese ambitions in Central Asia.
 For all these reasons, China would want POK to remain in Pakistan hands.
 And, the best way to keep India off POK would be to keep it engaged and bleeding in the Kashmir valley.
 IF India were to attain peace and the backing of the people of the Kashmir valley, India MIGHT start to think seriously about taking back POK and the so-called Azad Kashmir, armed with much international credibility.
-That is the whole game.
+And that is the whole game.

 There is more.
 With the CPEC, China has sunk around 45-50 Billion US Dollars in Pakistan which makes it an enormous monetary investment.
 With the CPEC, China has generated 700,000 jobs in Pakistan and now owns close to 20% of its GDP!
 Pakistan's economy is today so Chinese that you can think Pakistan to be the 24th province of China.
 With so much invested and at stake, it is only common sense that China wouldn't even think twice about ruthlessly suppressing any attack on Pakistan to safeguard their strategic and economic position, and any nation which belligerents Pakistan will in all probability have to face not just them but China as well, surreptitiously surely, if not openly.
 India knows this, and maybe, this is why it hesitates to strike at Pakistan.